Slips, Trips & Falls in the Workplace: Prevention, WHS Responsibilities and First Aid

 5️⃣ Provide basic first aid:

-- Clean minor wounds and cover with a sterile dressing.
+Clean minor wounds and cover them with a sterile dressing.

 Record the incident, review what caused it, and discuss improvements at your next toolbox/team talk.